GavinMendelGleason/syntactic_versioning/README.md

 ## Git for programming languages

-The fact that git works on *lines of text* has worked fantastically well - better than it has any right too.
-But then our programming language editors are also designed as *text editors*, so maybe this shouldn't be too surprising.
+The text orientated design of git reflects the old unix philosophy of creating simple tools that work generically.
+And for unix, generic

-The text orientated design reflects the old unix philosophy of creating simple tools that work generically.
-And for unix generic meant files and text (think sed, awk, pipes etc).
-Git builds on technology that literally goes back to the beginning of unix, the `diff` program.
+meant: files and text (think sed, awk, pipes etc).
+Git builds on technology that literally goes back to the earliest days of unix, and the `diff` program.

-In *fact* the current version of git is also able to find differences in binary files.
+The *current* version of git is also able to find differences in binary files.
 But this eschews lines of text for continuous strings.
 This does not represent a *greater* awareness, but rather a *lesser* awareness of the *syntax and semantics*.

-But programming languages are not really just lines of text.
+Programming languages are not really just lines of text.
 Diffs from two different changes to a source file are not necessarily composable, even if there are no overlapping changes.
-Program code has syntax, and this syntax is knowable, even in the case of the most dynamic of languages (such as those with configurable readers such as Common Lisp).
+Program code has *syntax*, and this syntax is knowable, even in the case of the most dynamic of languages (such as those with configurable readers such as Common Lisp).

 We should be able to leverage this.
 When we do a diff between two different source programmes, we *could* be looking at the alterations to the [abstract syntax tree](https://www.andres-loeh.de/GDiff.html).
-And these diffs can even be found and applied [efficiently](https://dl.acm.org/doi/10.1145/3341717).
+And these diffs can even be found, communicated and applied [efficiently](https://dl.acm.org/doi/10.1145/3341717).

 And if we were storing information as ASTs, rather than lines of text,